MayMSFT/AMLDataPrepDocs/README.md

 ## Release Notes

+### 2019-02-27 (version 1.0.16)

+Bug fix
+- Fixed a Service Principal authentication issue that was caused by an API change.

 ### 2019-02-25 (version 1.0.15)

-New Features
+New features
 - Data Prep now supports writing file streams from a dataflow.
 Also provides the ability to manipulate the file stream names to create new file names.
   - How-to guide: [Working With File Streams notebook](https://aka.ms/aml-data-prep-file-stream-nb)

-Bug Fixes and Improvements
+Bug fixes and improvements
 - Improved performance of t-Digest on large data sets.
 - Data Prep now supports reading data from a DataPath.
 - One hot encoding now works on boolean and numeric columns.